mwmd/aem-author-collab/README.md

 # Live Authoring Collaboration for AEM Sites

 This project is an extension for the Adobe Experience Manager Sites platform.
-It enhances the AEM Author environment to support live collaboration of content editors, providing both protection during concurrent editing as well as additional features for live interaction.
+It enhances the AEM Author user interface to support live collaboration for editors within content pages, providing both protection during concurrent editing as well as additional features for live interaction.
+The extension got showcased on the final of the 2021 edition of the Adobe [AEM Rockstar](https://rockstar.adobeevents.com/) community contest.

 ## Features

 - **Always current page content**
   - Immediate display of content updates
-  - Supports Add / Update / Remove / Move
+  - Supports Add / Update / Remove / Move operations
   - Supports Style System updates
   - Supports Responsive Layout updates
 - **Component leasing**